Documentation Index

 Ordering Tabs

 The order of tabs matters.
 The first tab is what users see when they open your app.
-To reorder your tabs:
+To reorder your tabs:- Drag and drop the tabs in the layout editor, or

 - Use arrow buttons to move a tab up or down in the list.